SEND and the Local Offer

 - Holding annual reviews for pupils with EHC plans

-All of our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs.
-All pupils are encouraged to go on our residential trip to Robinwood in Year 5.
-Our school is fully inclusive and reasonable adjustments are made where possible.
-If additional adult support is needed to ensure a child can access what is on offer, this will be provided where appropriate.
-Close liaison will take place between school, parents and staff involved in providing the activity or hosting the trip, so they are always fully aware of a child’s needs.
+All our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs.
+All pupils are encouraged to attend our residential trip to Robinwood in Year 5.
+Our school is inclusive and reasonable adjustments are made.
+If additional adult support is needed to ensure a child can access what is on offer, this will be provided where staffing allows.
+Close liaison will take place between school, parents and staff involved in providing the activity or hosting the trip, so that providers are always fully aware of a child’s needs.
 All pupils are encouraged to take part in sports day/school plays/special workshops.
 No pupil is ever excluded from taking part in these activities because of their special needs or disability.
 We take seriously our need to carry out accessibility planning for disabled pupils as required by Schedule 10 of the Equality Act 2010.
 We have prepared an Accessibility Plan which plans for:

 - Increasing the extent to which disabled pupils can participate in the school’s curriculum.